 Hip Hop Protection supports the recognition of Hip Hop culture as an intangible cultural heritage.
 We want to unite all those who believe in our mission.
-We appeal to the intervention of cultural institutions, so that they agree with us in recognizing the Hip Hop culture as eligible for the list of intangible heritage of UNESCO recognizing the need to start a Iter of candidacy.
+We appeal to the intervention of cultural institutions, so that they agree with us in recognizing the Hip Hop culture as a candidate for the list of intangible heritage of UNESCO recognizing the need to start a candidacy process.

-If you want to contribute, join the Hip Hop Protection Promotion Committee free of charge.
-The call is to all who espouse the cause.
+If you want to contribute, join the Hip Hop Protection Promotion.
+The call is to all who embrace the cause.

 • Be transmitted from generation to generation